 The reasons why people house sit are as varied as they are numerous.
 Many have been pet owners in the past and want that special connection with a pet again.
-Some do it as a lifestyle while traveling and enjoying the benefits of living rent-free.
+Some do it as a lifestyle while traveling and enjoying the benefits of staying in a home.
 Most house sitters just enjoy the change of scenery and the chance to meet and befriend new pets and people.

 You might be wondering, why people would choose to house sit for free.
 The truth is — because they love animals and the unique travel experiences that house and pet sitting provides!

-This is up to the homeowner and the house sitter to negotiate.
-A house sitting agreement is helpful in clarifying the owner’s expectations and ensures both parties are clear on the terms of the arrangement.
-It is very important to discuss all aspects of the house sit before it begins to avoid confusion and ensure everything runs smoothly.
-Terms that may be noted in the agreement include: details of pet care, information on house and garden care, who is responsible for paying for utilities etc.
+This is something you can negotiate with the sitter.
+A house sitting agreement is helpful in clarifying your expectations and ensures both parties are clear on the terms of the arrangement.
+It is very important to discuss all aspects of the house sit before it begins to avoid confusion.
+This can make all the difference when it comes to ensuring that the house sit runs smoothly.
+Terms that may be noted in the agreement include: details of pet care, information on house and garden care, who is responsible for paying for utilities and what to do in the case of an emergency , etc.

 House Sitters Canada offers a housesitting agreement template that you can adapt to suit your individual needs.

 The most common form of house sitting is where the sitter looks after the house and pets in exchange for free accommodation and no money changes hands.
-There may be the occasion when a homeowner will offer some money to the house sitter, e.g. if there are a lot of pets to care for and jobs to do.
+There may be some occasions when a home owner will offer money to the house sitter.
+This may be because there are a lot of pets to care for, or more tasks to complete.

-There are some professional sitters who choose to advertise on House Sitters Canada and they usually ask for payment in return for their professional service.
+There are some professional sitters who choose to advertise on House Sitters Canada who ask for payment in return for their professional service.
+If a sitter does expect payment, we ask that they make this clear in their profile.
 The vast majority of house sitters are pet lovers who believe receiving free accommodation in exchange for basic house and pet keeping responsibilities is a fair and positive exchange of services.

-House Sitters Canada does not accept homeowners charging house sitters rent.
-In the majority of the cases the arrangement is a straight swap where the house sitter cares for the house and pets in exchange for free accommodation.
-There maybe times when a homeowner may ask for a weekly contribution from the house sitter, e.g. if there are no pets to care for and very little jobs to do, or if the house sit is for a longer length of time.
-Remember, all the details are negotiable between both parties and should be discussed prior to confirming your house sit.
+House Sitters Canada does not accept home owners charging house sitters rent.
+In the majority of cases the arrangement is a straight swap where the house sitter cares for the house and pets in exchange for free accommodation.
+There may be times when a home owner will ask for a weekly contribution from the house sitter.
+This may be if there are no pets to care for and very few jobs to do, or if the house sit is for a longer period of time.
+Remember, all the details are negotiable between the two parties and should be discussed prior to confirming your house sit.

 There is no one correct way house sitting works.
-Each house sit is unique and everything is negotiable between the sitter and the owner.
+Each house sit is unique and everything is negotiable between you and the sitter.
 In most cases, the owner is usually happy to cover the utilities in exchange for the sitter taking care of their home and pets.
-On longer term sits, e.g. 4+ weeks, it is normal for the house sitter to contribute to, or even cover the utility costs e.g. heating, cooling, electricity and possibly internet.
+On longer term sits, e.g. 4+ weeks, it is normal for the house sitter to contribute to, or even cover, the utility costs such as heating, cooling, electricity and possibly internet.

 House sits run smoothly 95% of the time.
-On the odd occasion where something may end up broken or damaged by the house sitter, the house sitter will normally cover the cost if it was their fault.
-If the damage was caused due to the age of the house, the wear and tear on an item etc. then the homeowner should cover the costs of the repairs.
+On the odd occasion where something may end up broken or damaged by the sitter, the sitter will normally cover the cost if it was their fault.
+If the damage was caused due to the age of the house or the wear and tear on an item etc., then the home owner should cover the cost of repairs.